The Norwegian tax system is based on everyone paying tax according to their ability to pay so that the tax burden is perceived as fair.

 Final tax assessment/settlement (Skattemeldingen)

 The final tax assessment is sent to your registered address in either June or October in the year following the income year.
-It provides information on the basis for taxation in Norway, such as taxable income, tax paid, if you have overpaid or underpaid tax, etc. The tax assessment will normally correspond with the information submitted in your personal tax return, but should always be double checked.
+It provides information on the basis for taxation in Norway, such as taxable income, tax paid, whether you have overpaid or underpaid tax, etc. The tax assessment will normally correspond with the information submitted in your personal tax return, but should always be double checked.
 For further information on the Norwegian tax system and regulations go to www.skatteetaten.no